kensanata/face/README.md

 5. Cut the image into elements using [cutter.pl](helpers/cutter.pl).
    It cuts the scan into 5 × 5 images of 450 × 600 pixels each and
    labels them by row.
-You'd invoke it as follows: `perl helpers/cutter.pl source1.png eyes nose mouth hair chin` or `perl helpers/cutter.pl source2.png eyes nose mouth hair ears`.
-If the remaining rows are all the same type, you don't need to repeat it.
+You'd invoke it as follows: `perl helpers/cutter.pl source1.png alex eyes_all nose_all mouth_all
+   hair_all chin_all` or `perl helpers/cutter.pl source2.png alex
+   eyes_all nose_all mouth_all hair_all ears_all`.
+In other words:
-   Thus, if you've drawn a sheet full of eyes, just use `perl cutter.pl source4.png eyes` and you're good.
+   First is the source image, then the artist name, and then you provide the element for every row.
+If the remaining rows are all the same element, you don't need to repeat it.
+Thus, if you've drawn a sheet full of eyes, just use `perl cutter.pl source4.png alex eyes_all` and you're good.

 6. If you think that some of your samples are specific to a particular phenotype, add the type to the filename.
 If you have a beard, for